kamranzafar/piprayer/README.md

 Azaan player for Raspberry Pi.

 ## Overview
-PiPrayer project is for setting up and playing Azaan on Raspberry Pi (any version), using a bluetooth Speaker.
+PiPrayer project is for setting up and playing Azaan on Raspberry Pi (any version), using a bluetooth speaker.
 The Azaan automatically plays at the calculated times depending on the coordinates provided.
-And also constantly updates the Azaan times as they change.
+PiPrayer also constantly updates the Azaan times as they change.
 Tested on **Raspberry Pi Zero** (Raspbian LITE) using **Amazon Echo Dot** as a bluetooth speaker.

 ## Setup